matijapul/ProvingGrounds/README.md

 ## 3. Create build-and-test job

-Create a job called `bazel-build-and-test` which will build and test your proving-grounds repository using bazel.
+Create a job called `build-and-test-with-bazel` which will build and test your proving-grounds repository using bazel.

 **Hint:** Zuul will clone your repository to `/root/src/gerrit/proving-grounds/` node location.